popphp/pop-http/README.md

 }
 ```

-The data will be filtered:
+the data will be filtered:

 ```text
 Bearer 123456